Studying maths at GCSE and A-level can open up so many doors for you – some that you might not even expect!

 Universities will have a course directory available, which you can find online or at an open day.
 This will tell you which courses the university offers, and what the course requirements are.
 You will learn from this if you need certain GCSEs or A-levels to be eligible to apply for the course.

 You will find that maths is either required or preferred for many courses available at university, so it’s a good idea to check this out when making your A-level choices so that you can apply for the course later on with no problems or hurdles.
 It’s incredibly disappointing to find out that you don’t have the right preliminary qualifications to apply for the course you want!
+Now is the time to find a maths tutor to help bring your grades up if you are having trouble.

 There are so many degrees where maths will come in handy!
 Photo via VisualHunt